phamdongpha/Machine-learning---Web-scrapping-Analyse-des-sentiments-et-des-motions-/README.md

 # Project : Web scraping and sentiment analysis on Twitter

-Written in French by PHAM Dong Pha, MENARD June-Camille , COMOY Matthieu : a group of students in Master Data science and Digital Society - France

 The objective of this project is to write a program that will proceed to the semantic indexing (or annotation) of the emotions of tweets.
 Other said, your program should: